We are talking about one of the most controversial ingredients on the planet.

 MSG vs salt / sodium

 Like MSG, consuming high amounts of sodium can contribute to a long list of potential health problems.
-In fact, high sodium intake has been associated with problems like high blood pressure, bone loss, and impaired kidney function, as noted above.
+High sodium intake has been associated with high blood pressure, bone loss, and impaired kidney function.

 In fact, according to the European Food Information Council, combining MSG with a small amount of table salt can reduce your total sodium intake by 20 to 40 percent.

-Instead, supplement your diet with plenty of nutrient-dense ingredients like fruits, vegetables, protein foods, and whole grains, and try experimenting with other spices to add an extra dose of flavor without the negative side effects.
+Instead, supplement your diet with plenty of nutrient-dense ingredients like fruits, vegetables, protein foods, and whole grains.
+Try experimenting with other spices to add an extra dose of flavor without the adverse side effects.

 MSG vs. glutamate

-Glutamate, also known as glutamic acid, is an important amino acid found in many types of food, including mushrooms, meat, fish, milk, and tomatoes.
+Glutamate, also known as glutamic acid, is a vital amino acid found in many types of food, including mushrooms, meat, fish, milk, and tomatoes.

 It has natural flavor-enhancing properties that can help improve the flavor of many dishes naturally.

-Monosodium glutamate, on the other hand, is defined as the sodium salt of glutamic acid.
-Initially discovered in 1908, MSG is a product often used in many foods today that is produced through a fermentation process.
+On the other hand, monosodium glutamate is defined as the sodium salt of glutamic acid.
+Initially discovered in 1908, MSG is a product often used in many foods today produced through a fermentation process.

 However, the main difference between glutamate and monosodium glutamate is the way they are processed within the body.
 Glutamate found in food is usually linked to a long chain of other amino acids.

-When you eat it, your body slowly breaks it down and is able to closely regulate the amount you eat.
-Excess amounts can simply be excreted through waste to prevent toxicity.
+When you eat it, your body slowly breaks it down and closely regulates the amount you eat.
+Excess amounts can be excreted through waste to prevent toxicity.

-Meanwhile, MSG is produced using a concentrated form of glutamate that is isolated, meaning that it is not bound to other amino acids and can be broken down very quickly.
+Meanwhile, MSG is produced using a concentrated form of isolated glutamate, meaning that it is not bound to other amino acids and can be broken down very quickly.

 This also means that it can raise glutamate levels in the blood much more quickly, contributing to symptoms in people with sensitivity.

-For this reason, glutamate in food is generally not a concern for most people and has not been linked to the same negative side effects.
+For this reason, glutamate in food is generally not a concern for most people and has not been linked to the same adverse side effects.

-However, the monosodium glutamate found in processed foods has been associated with a long list of symptoms.
+However, the monosodium glutamate found in processed foods has been associated with many symptoms.

 These symptoms can include: